 Child Care and Development Fund Data

 The profiles describe the administrative oversight of various CCDF functions and present the characteristics of the school-age population served through CCDF.
 These figures are based on the data that states and territories submit through the ACF 801 reporting form.
-The profiles use FY 2016 final data, which is the most recent data approved by ACF at the time of the profiles’ publication.
+The profiles use FY 2020 preliminary data, which is the most recent data approved by ACF at the time of the profiles’ publication.
 The profiles also present data about states’ and territories’ use of grants and contracts for child care slots and whether the CCDF Lead Agency’s training and professional development requirements include supporting the positive development of school-age children.
 This information comes from the FY 2019-2021 CCDF State and Territory Plans.

 Consumer Education Website Data

 The updated profiles include information related to states’ and territories’ consumer education websites’ child care search features.
 The profiles note whether the websites’ provider listings indicate the age range of children served (e.g., school- age) and if providers accept CCDF subsidies, as well as whether the websites include license-exempt CCDF providers.
-While these are not required elements of the consumer education websites, they can affect parents’ experiences using the websites as well as their ability to find a range of child care options that suit their needs.
+While these are not required elements of the consumer education websites, they can affect parents’ experiences using the websites as well as their ability to find child care options that suit their needs.

 21st Century Community Learning Centers Program